zerob13/cwac-cam2/README.markdown

 ones that *may* be exposed as part of a public API in the future, **they are not supported at the present time**.

+**NOTE**: Ensure that you do not block hardware acceleration for the library-provided activities.
+In other words, do not have `android:hardwareAccelerated="false"` for your whole `<application>` in the manifest.

 Tested Devices
 --------------
 The [compatibility status page](docs/CompatibilityStatus.md) outlines